| Within these august pages, we

 certainly fits the bill, though like most garage bands, they

 lost some of their edge when they made it big.
+In a similar vein, the engineering world has a

 strong tradition of back-of-the-envelope equations, a